JSellinger/datafun-07-ml/README.md

 # datafun-07-ml

+This project is a basic introduction to machine learning starting with the simplest possible regression - linear regression.

 ## Create and Manage your Project Virtual Environment

 This project uses external packages, which are not included in the Python Standard Library - we must install them.